 The nearest neighbours have been notified by letter, a site and press notice have been displayed.
-Several responses have been received with 8 of them supporting and 5 objecting the proposal.
-Out of the 5 objections 2 are from the same address and would be counted as one, and out of the 8 supporting comments 2 are from the same address and would be counted as one.
+Several responses have been received with 8 of them supporting and 6 objecting the proposal.
+Out

 The supporting responses raised the following points:

 - There has always been a balcony there. - Earlier one had become unsafe and in need of repair or replacement and posed safety issues - improvement to the house and keeping with other buildings in the surrounding area - allows more privacy to all parties. - An approval would align with the council's climate action plan, as energy has already been expended in constructing the balcony, and additional energy would be required for its demolition. - Minimal change in dimensions from the earlier balcony - Does not draw attention